dodokek/Hash-Table/README.md

 - Inspect different hash functions and choose the best, by **minimizing** the amount of **collisions**.
 - Implement 3 types of **assembly optimizations** to speed up the *searching function*

-> I asume that reader is familiar with the concept of hash tables and assembly optimizations.
+> I assume that reader is familiar with the concept of hash tables and assembly optimizations.

 ## Hash table structure